COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 Acting Chancellor Angela Merkel and the country's 16 state premiers reportedly agreed on several measures to curb the pandemic.
 The leaders stressed the necessity of vaccinations for all employees of hospitals and nursing homes.

-They also agreed on the introduction of restrictions for the unvaccinated (2G rules) in those regions where a certain hospitalization rate is exceeded.
+They also agreed on the introduction of "2G" restrictions for the unvaccinated in those regions where a certain hospitalization rate is exceeded.
+"2G" refers to a system only allowing free movement for leisure activities for the geimpft oder genesen — "vaccinated or recovered."

-Acting Chancellor Angela Merkel has long favored stricter measures to curb the pandemic.
-She again described the current pandemic situation as "dramatic."
+Merkel has long favored stricter measures to curb the pandemic.
+She again described the current situation as "dramatic."

 Germany's vaccination quota stands at only around 68% and is even lower in the country's eastern and southern regions, where infection and hospitalization rates have reached record highs.

+The so-called hospitalization incidence will be the new benchmark for introducing tougher regulations in Germany: If more than three per 100,000 inhabitants in a region are hospitalized with COVID, the 2G rule will apply for all public leisure activities in a given state.
+A value of six per 100,000 will require people to show an additional negative COVID test ("2G+").
+From a value of nine, further measures such as contact restrictions are to be implemented.

+Currently, all German states except Hamburg, Lower Saxony, Schleswig-Holstein and Saarland are above the value of three.
+Saxony-Anhalt and Thuringia are above the value of nine.

-In response to the soaring numbers, the states of Saxony and Bavaria already imposed "2G" restrictions earlier this month, allowing free movement only for the vaccinated and recovered.
+In response to the soaring numbers, the states of Saxony and Bavaria already imposed 2G restrictions earlier this month.

 On Thursday, more than 65,000 new infections were registered across the country in 24 hours.
 Health officials are warning that the number is likely to at least double.